lubuntu-team/identity/README.md

 ## TYPOGRAPHY

-The typography used for all interfaces and media must be the Ubuntu Font, designed by Dalton Maag (https://font.ubuntu.com), in different weights if needed.
+The typography used for all interfaces and media must be the [Ubuntu Font](https://font.ubuntu.com), designed by Dalton Maag, in different weights if needed.

 ![](/images/15.png)